We've raised 85% of our $9 million goal. Donate now! Any gift matters!

 , Production Manager & Tech Consultant

 Amanda Eno is a native of Colorado who now calls Los Angeles her home.
 She often works in immersive theater, brand activations, and corporate events.
 She also just started her own Stage and Production Management company, Live Management Society.
-Most of all, she is thrilled to be joining Kristina again after previously touring with her for Kristina Wong For Public Office.
+Most of all, she is thrilled to be joining Kristina again after previously touring with her for Kristina Wong for Public Office.

 Alea Tran